ghc/ghc/docs/users_guide/glasgow_exts.rst

 Type arguments can be replaced with underscores (``_``) if the names of the arguments don't matter.
 This is the same as writing type variables with unique names.
-Unused type arguments should be replaced or prefixed with underscores to avoid warnings when the `-fwarn-unused-matches` flag is enabled.
+Unused type arguments can be replaced or prefixed with underscores to avoid warnings when the :ghc-flag:`-Wunused-type-patterns` flag is enabled.
 The same rules apply as for :ref:`data-instance-declarations`.

 Type family instance declarations are only legitimate when an appropriate family declaration is in scope - just like class instances